In Summary

 Key Takeaways

-- Common EDI standards include ANSI X12, EDIFACT, and TRADACOMS.
+- EDI Uses Standardized Formats: Common standards include ANSI X12, EDIFACT, HL7, and industry-specific document formats.

 What Is Electronic Data Interchange (EDI)?